Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/08-advanced-communication.md

 > ## Sending a struct
 >
-> Write a small program to send the following struct from rank 0 to rank 1,
+> By using a derived data type, write a program to send the following struct `struct Node node`,
 >
 > ```c
 > struct Node {